ForNeVeR/checktimer/README.md

 Prerequisites
 -------------
+There are two packages for checktimer:
+- JVM-dependent,
+- with bundled JVM.

-To run checktimer, install Java 21 or newer.
+To run a JVM-dependent version of checktimer: JVM 21 or later is required.

 Run
 ---